 The chemicals in this group are fluorescent brightening agents (FBA) derived from condensation reactions of 4,4'-diaminostilbene-2,2'-disulfonic acid (CAS RN 81-11-8) with cyanuric chloride (CAS RN 108-77-0) and various primary and secondary amines (Kramer 1992).
 They absorb light in the near-UV region (300-400 nm) and rapidly re-emit in the blue region via fluorescence (Kramer et al. 1996).
-In paper, textiles and plastics, this fluorescence causes a whitening effect against the yellowish shade of these materials.
+In paper, textiles and plastics, this fluorescence causes a whitening effect against the natural yellowish hue of these materials.

-FB-71 is mainly used in laundry detergents (>90%), with minor use in papermaking and textile finishing (<10%) (OECD 2005a).
+FB-71 is mainly used in laundry detergents (>90%), but has secondary uses in papermaking and textile finishing (<10%) (OECD 2005a).
 FB-220 and FB-28 are primarily used in papermaking, textile finishing and plastics manufacture, with some indicated use in laundry detergents (DeLima Associates n.d.; OECD 2001; 2005b).
-FB-220 is reportedly used in coatings, inks and paints (REACH n.d.-b).
+FB-71 and FB-220 are reportedly used in coatings and paints (REACH n.d.-a; n.d.-b).
 FB-28 is marketed as a laboratory chemical for use in fungal staining (NCBI n.d.).